-List of Tentative Recommendations
+List of Recommendations

 - 1. Civil liability for harm caused by artificial intelligence should not be based on strict liability. (p.
-43) - 2.
-Product liability principles should be adapted by analogy to determine rights and liabilities as between a plaintiff harmed by the operation of an artificial intelligence system and defendants who participated in the development of the system and in making it available for use, by treating - (a) the plaintiff similarly to a plaintiff claiming to have incurred loss or damage from a product comprising multiple components; - (b) developers of the system as owing a duty of care similar to that owed by a manufacturer of a complex product involving multiple integrated components towards persons or entities who foreseeably could be affected by a defect making the product dangerous; - (c) developers of components of the system as owing a duty of care similar to that owed by a supplier of a component of a complex product towards persons who foreseeably could be affected by a defect in the component that makes the component and the product in which it is integrated dangerous. (p.
-43) - 3.
-A person or entity with decision-making authority of a managerial nature over the operation of an artificial intelligence system and thereby is in a position to exert some degree of control over the risk associated with its operation should be treated as an operator for the purpose of civil liability. (p.
-46) - 4.
-The liability of operators and other persons who provide services in connection with the operation of an artificial intelligence system should be based on general principles of the law of negligence, subject to the recommendations made below. (p.
-46) - 5.
-In an action for damages or other relief due to harm to persons or property arising from the operation of artificial intelligence, an obligation should rest on a defendant who developed the artificial intelligence system and made it available for use by that defendant or others to
+46) - 2.
+Product liability principles should be adapted by analogy to determine rights and liabilities as between a plaintiff harmed by the operation of an artificial intelligence system and defendants who participated in the development of the system and in making it available for use, by treating - (a) the plaintiff similarly to a plaintiff claiming to have incurred loss or damage from a product comprising multiple components; - (b) developers of the system as owing a duty of care similar to that owed by a manufacturer of a complex product involving multiple integrated components towards persons or entities who foreseeably could be affected by a defect making the product dangerous; - (c) developers of components of the system as owing a duty of care similar to that owed by a supplier of a component of a complex product towards persons who foreseeably could be affected by a defect in the component that makes the component and the product in which it is integrated dangerous. (pp. 46-47) - 3.
+(1) An individual or corporate entity with decision-making authority of a managerial nature over the operation of an artificial intelligence system and who thereby is in a position to exert some degree of control over the risk associated with its operation should be treated as an operator for the purpose of civil liability. - (2) A person or corporate entity described in paragraph (1) does not cease to be an operator merely because the operation of the artificial intelligence system in question is overseen or controlled by another artificial intelligence system. (p.
+50)